Creating A Parallel Parenting Plan: Pros, Cons, And Tips For Success

 That said, there are some potential drawbacks to this parenting style.
 The child may experience regular disruption to their routines or confusion about what behavior is acceptable due to differing schedules and styles in the two households.
 Since parallel parents don't generally have ongoing collaboration on their approach to parenting, these may differ significantly.
 In general, both adults will have to trust that their former partner has and will keep their child's well-being and best interests at heart during parenting time.

-How parallel parenting works
+How parallel parenting works: Decision making, communication, etc.

 To better understand how families may function when this parenting style is used, let’s take a look at some of its key components.
 Note that while not every point below will apply to every family or situation, they offer a general outline for how parallel parenting works for many families.

-It begins with a plan
+Developing a plan

 The most effective parallel parenting arrangement is typically based on clear rules and expectations that are established at the start.
 Since one of the goals of this setup is for the parents to have as little ongoing contact as possible with each other, creating comprehensive parallel parenting plans with provisions for as many potential future situations as you can think of is usually helpful.
 If parallel parenting was court-ordered, you’ll likely be assigned a mediator to help the two of you create a plan.
 If not, you may still consider hiring family law attorneys to help keep you and your former partner on track through this process so you can create a fair agreement that will be best for your child.
 Either way, you'll likely want to make sure the plan is as comprehensive as possible and that the legal representatives of both parents have a copy of it on file.